allenc125789/TurtleNAS/docs/user-manual.md

 >
 > Firefox

-+ Web-Browser sometimes crashes when uploading large files/folders in firefox.
-Only fix at the momenr is to use google-chrome/chromium.
-Will be a subject of research later, but help here is appreciated.
++ Uploading empty folders in firefox uploads a folder with a hashshed string Chromium does not upload anything.
+Uploading empty folders might be an important feature for users and will be a subject of research later, but help here is appreciated.

 > (/var/www/turtlenas/private/PHP/handle-downloads.php)